-- 2.1 Agrees the converting up to 235 studios into one bedroom flats, wherever possible, subject to the required budget approvals, at the same time meeting the Lifetime Homes standard as far as possible.
-This proposal will be included in the HRA Capital Investment programme 2015-2018 proposals. - 2.2 Agrees the principle of de-commissioning (closing) of a small number of sheltered schemes which cannot be made fit for purpose, re-designating them for alternative clients groups, or agreeing to redevelop the sites (subject to 2.3). - 2.3 Notes that business case reports will be brought to Housing Committee on a case by case basis, where recommendations will be made on specific schemes which should be de-commissioned.
-Each report will include tenant consultation plans, the sensitive rehousing of tenants and the delegation to the Head of Housing to stop lettings at the scheme in question and at nearby schemes (to allow rehousing). - 2.5 Notes the creation, from 2015/16, of a 10 year cyclical programme for upgrading internal communal and external decoration. - 2.6 Notes the creation of a budget to address access issues in communal areas (e.g. ramps and stair lifts).
+- 2.1 Agrees the conversion of up to 235 studios into one bedroom flats, wherever possible, subject to the required budget approvals, at the same time meeting the Lifetime Homes standard as far as possible.
+This proposal is included in the Housing Revenue Account (HRA) Capital Investment programme 2015-2018 proposals also presented to this Committee. - 2.2 Agrees the principle of de-commissioning (closing) a small number of sheltered schemes which cannot be made fit for purpose, re-designating them for alternative clients groups, or agreeing to redevelop the sites (subject to 2.3). - 2.3 Notes that business case reports will be brought to Housing Committee on a case by case basis, where recommendations will be made on specific schemes which should be de-commissioned.
+Each report will include plans for tenant consultation and for the sensitive rehousing of tenants, requesting Housing committee's agreement for officers to consult the affected tenants.
+The results of the consultation will be fed back to a subsequent housing committee for a decision on the future of the scheme. - 2.4 Notes the creation, from 2015/16, of a 10 year cyclical programme for upgrading internal communal and external decoration. - 2.5 Notes the creation of a budget to address access issues in communal areas (e.g. ramps and stair lifts).